abdulrahman305/bicep-deploy/examples/DEPLOYMENT.md

 ### With .bicepparam

-This snippet showcases the default usage of the `azure/bicep-deploy@v2` action for creating an Azure deployment.
-It initiates a deployment named "Development" in the `westus2` region at the resource group scope.
-The deployment uses `main.bicep` as the template file and `main.bicepparam` for parameters, targeting a specific Azure resource group.
+This snippet showcases the default usage of the `azure/bicep-deploy@v2` action for creating an Azure resource group-level deployment when using a .bicepparam file.
+It initiates a deployment named "Development" at the resource group scope.
+The deployment uses `main.bicepparam` for parameters (which has a `uses` reference to a bicep template file), targeting a specific Azure resource group.

 ```yaml
 - name: Sample